kormax/osaifu-keitai-google-pixel/README.md

 # Introduction

-This doc describes the way that the Osaifu-Keitai feature is disabled on non-japanese Google Pixel SKUs and gives solutions on how to overcome this **artificial** limitation in order to enable it.
+This doc describes the way that the Osaifu-Keitai feature is disabled on non-Japanese Google Pixel SKUs and gives solutions on how to overcome this **artificial** limitation in order to enable it.
 <sub>(TLDR: Need ROOT to modify MID/FeliCa configuration file or a system app.)</sub>

 [Osaifu-Keitai (おサイフケータイ, Osaifu-Kētai), is the de facto standard mobile payment system in Japan.
 Osaifu-Keitai services include electronic money, identity card, loyalty card, fare collection of public transits (including railways, buses, and airplanes), or credit card.](https://en.wikipedia.org/wiki/Osaifu-Keitai)